Information about the Fellows Program:

 The Fellow designation is given in recognition of outstanding, long-term service of 10 years or more in a variety of leadership roles that contributed substantially to the achievement of the QTFRP mission, vision, strategies, programs, activities, and goals, and that resulted in positive impacts/contributions to the sustainability of QTFRP.

 QTF Fellow Nominee Standards/Criteria:

-- Is in good standing with QTF.
+- Is in good standing with QTFRP.

 QTF Fellow Designation Restrictions:

 - No more than 3 designation awards shall be given each year unless approved by the Fellows Committee with good reason.

 - A designation award need not be given each year.